Sunday, 27 August 2017

 We got the sails up in the harbour on the way out.
 We were followed by another gaffer called Saskia – probably a Tamarisk 29.
 She headed off towards Abersoch or Bardsey.

-Instead of bright sunshine and a steady light F4 we had a black slate sky with more wind.
+Instead of bright sunshine and a steady light F4 we had a slate black sky with more wind.

 I wanted to sail close to the Snowdonia coast so we set a course for the entrance to the eastern channel inside St Patrick’s Bridge.
 We went over another St Patricks Bridge outside Kilmore Quay in Ireland – I must check if there is a legend that connects them.